loganrooks/robotic-psalms/memory-bank/globalContext.md

 - **Justification:** Bypasses Python library integration issues and leverages the known working command-line tool.
 Provides a robust way to get audio data.
 - **Alternatives Considered:** Further debugging Python libraries, switching to Piper/Coqui TTS (deferred).

+#### [2025-04-08 14:47:14] - Decision: Use `pedalboard` for Initial Reverb Implementation
+- **Context:** Requirement REQ-ART-E01 calls for a high-quality reverb effect.
+Minimal implementation is needed to pass initial tests.
+- **Decision:** Use the `pedalboard.Reverb` class for the initial implementation of `apply_high_quality_reverb`.
+- **Justification:** `pedalboard` is a capable audio effects library, suggested in the task guidance.
+It provides a readily available reverb effect suitable for a minimal implementation.
+Parameter mapping from `ReverbParameters` (defined by tests) to `pedalboard.Reverb` parameters is feasible, although some parameters like `pre_delay` require simulation (padding).
+- **Alternatives Considered:** Implementing a reverb algorithm from scratch (too complex for minimal implementation), using `scipy.signal.convolve` with an Impulse Response (requires finding/managing IR files).
 ## Progress
 *Milestones, completed tasks, overall status.*